August13742/UnityOneWeekGameJam-202508-RhythmGame/README.md

 https://unityroom.com/games/rhythm-revolver

-Beatmap generation currently only works in Windows, you can probably change the CLI command to make it work in other OSs.
+Beatmap generation currently only works in Windows, you can probably change the CLI command via `GenerateBeatmapWindow.cs` to make it work in other OSs.

 Unity will scream at you when you open the project, just ignore it and install DOTween and TMpro into the project.